College of Management and Technology

 Ph.D., Walden University; M.S., MIT Sloan School; M.S.E.E., Northeastern University; B.S.E.E, MIT; BA, Bowdoin College

 Dr. Levasseur joined the Walden faculty in 2003.
-Until recently, he was a doctoral faculty member in Walden’s PhD in Management, PhD in Public Policy and Administration, and DBA programs.
-In that capacity, he served as chair, methodologist, subject matter expert, or university reviewer on the dissertation committees of over 80 doctoral graduates.
+He has been a doctoral faculty member in Walden’s PhD in Management, PhD in Public Policy and Administration, and DBA programs.
+In that capacity, he served as chair, methodologist, subject matter expert, or university reviewer on the dissertation committees of nearly 90 doctoral graduates.
 The specializations of these students included leadership and organizational change, information systems, knowledge management, public policy and administration, management, finance, accounting, and operations research.
 In 2015, one of Dr. Levasseur’s students won the School of Public Policy and Administration’s Outstanding Dissertation Award.
 Currently, Dr. Levasseur’s primary focus is on mentoring School of Management doctoral students engaged in the dissertation process.

 Dr. Levasseur chose Walden for his doctoral studies because of its social change mission.
 He is proud to serve as a faculty member at an institution of higher learning whose express goal is to effect positive social change.
 Dr. Levasseur has embraced and applied the Walden social change mission to the best of his ability in his teaching and mentoring of Walden bachelors, MBA, and now exclusively doctoral students.
 In addition, he has applied his expertise in leadership and change in his pro bono personal and professional development consulting with selected individuals whose goal is also to effect positive social change.